 Palazzo Santacroce was built in an overcrowded neighbourhood, so its owners had to content themselves with a small pensive garden and an even smaller garden at ground level.
 Similar to what was done at nearby Palazzo Spada a fountain provided a fine perspective to those standing in the courtyard of the palace.

 (left) A statue in the courtyard; (centre) fragments of ancient statues and inscriptions; the coat of arms resembles that of the Caetani, the family of Pope Boniface VIII, but it actually belongs to the Pasolini dall'Onda, a family from Ravenna who bought the palace in 1904; (right) reliefs showing a mother pelican striking her breast with the beak to feed her young with her own blood, a symbol of the Passion of Jesus Christ, which can be seen in the decoration of S. Maria in Publicolis, a church where many Santacroce were buried, and at Oriolo, a fiefdom of the family

 Vanishing fresco with the coat of arms of Pope Paul III in 2009 ...

 The street leading from the bridge of Palazzo Santacroce to the small church of S. Salvatore in Campo (today the church of the Eritrean community in Rome) is very narrow and the unaware passer-by may fail to notice the painted façade of a Renaissance house.
 It belonged to Alessandro Lancia who held important positions in the Papal court at the time of Pope Paul III.
-You may wish to see another colour painted Renaissance palace (see also Palazzo Ricci and Palazzi di Via della Maschera d'Oro).
+You may wish to see another colour painted Renaissance palace.
+This kind of decoration was a development of that based on the graffito technique which was rather popular in the early XVIth century (see Palazzo Ricci and Palazzi di Via della Maschera d'Oro).

 ... and in 2015